A myth called "the Indian programmer" | Tuesday, February 20, 2007

 Coding is also the grime job.
 It is repetitive and monotonous.
 Coders know that.
 They feel stuck in their jobs.
 They have fallen into the trap of the software hype and now realize that though their status is glorified in the society, intellectually they are stranded.
 Companies do not offer them stock options anymore and their salaries are not growing at the spectacular rates at which they did a few years ago.

-A Microsoft analyst says, Like our manufacturing industry, the Indian software industry is largely a process driven one.
+Like our manufacturing industry, the Indian software industry is largely a process driven one.
 That should speak for the fact that we still don't have a domestic software product like Yahoo or Google to use in our daily lives."

 IIT graduates have consciously shunned India's best known companies like Infosys and TCS, though they offered very attractive salaries.
 Last year, from IIT Powai, the top three Indian IT companies got just 10 students out of the 574 who passed out.
 The best computer science students prefer to join companies like Google and Trilogy.
 In the mid-'90s, as onsite projects increased dramatically, software companies started picking all the engineers they could as the US authorities granted visas only to graduates who had four years of education after high school.
 After Y2K, as American companies discovered India's cheap software professionals, the demand for engineers shot up.
 Most of these engineers were coders.
 They were almost identical workers who sat long hours to write line after line of codes, or test a fraction of a program.
 They did not complain because their pay and perks were good.
 Now, the demand for coding has diminished, and there is a churning.